nextgenthemes/nextgenthemes-jsdelivr-this/readme.txt

 = 2019-09-07 1.0.0 =
 * Run only once per page-load.
 * Better function names and some useful comments.
 * Send this plugins url as user-agent to jsDelivr knows how its used.
 (They asked for this).
-This also means more privacy as the `wp_remote_get` referrer sends your site URL (I really do not like that)
+This also means more privacy as the `wp_remote_get` referrer by default would send your site URL (I really do not like that)

 = 2019-08-31 0.9.4 =
 * Coding standards, some minor things.